those yet to grasp that Israel in its current form is an outrage comparable to apartheid South Africa;

 - Hagiographer Martin Gilbert’s depiction of his subject’s antisemitism as “low level” is pure apologetics.
 Churchill – a man, like Hitler, of proven courage – displayed all the bigotry and patrician contempt of his class, but the Good Jew/Bad Jew dichotomy forming the wider context of his remarks on Marx, Trotsky et al has its counterpart in the Good Nigger/Bad Nigger of America’s Jim Crow south.

-- Ken Livingstone – accosted by a foul mouthed and slanderous John Mann and then expelled from the Labour Party – was correct on Hitler’s support for the Zionist project.
+- Ken Livingstone – accosted by a foul mouthed and slanderous John Mann and then expelled from the Labour Party – was correct on Hitler’s early support for the Zionist project.
 In the McCarthyesque climate gripping the British Labour Party, however, truth has never stood a chance.

 - Zionism’s earliest enthusiasts were on the one hand Christians in the corridors of Western power, on the other rightwing Jews who saw antisemitism as rooted in the human condition; independent of and immune to social drivers.

 - The atheism of many right wing Jewish as distinct from Christian Zionists points us to the fact that, under strict interpretations of Judaism, only Jehovah gets to say when Jews have sufficiently atoned for sins punished in Exodus to be allowed Home.
 God has yet to sign off on Israel’s Law of Return!

 - I’m using the term Islamism loosely.
 It generally refers to narrow Sunni interpretations of jihad – on the one hand by the Muslim Brotherhood originating in Egypt, on the other the Wahabbism of Saudi Arabia.
 My rough and ready usage is to make the more general point of strange bedfellows: willingness of Shia cleric and Salafist alike to do business with the Great Satan when agendas intermittently coincide.
 Such realpolitik, superficially counterintuitive and normally hidden from view, saw light of day most clearly in cold war Afghanistan (Sunni) and Iran-Contra-gate (Shia) but can be traced on a timeline running from WW1 and Lawrence of Arabia, by way of Mossad and IDF backing of Hamas against Fatah, through to NATO’s use of your taxes and mine to fund those elusive ‘moderate Islamists’ in Syria’s ‘civil war’.